 NINA TOTENBERG: At times today, Chief Justice John Roberts seemed to be as much a presence in the hearing room as Elena Kagan.
 Early this morning, Democratic Senator Amy Klobuchar asked Kagan if she agreed with Roberts' statement at his confirmation hearing: The judges are like umpires.
 They don't make the rules.
 Their job is just to call balls and strikes.

 Kagan said she agreed with Roberts in part, that a judge, like an umpire, should not be rooting for one team or the other.
 And the judges, like umpires, should remember they're not the most important people on a field.
 They should understand their role is restricted in our democratic system, but Kagan added there are limits to the analogy.

-Ms. ELENA KAGAN (Solicitor General, Supreme Court Nominee): The metaphor might suggest to some people that law is a kind of robotic enterprise, that there's a kind of automatic quality to it.
+ELENA KAGAN: The metaphor might suggest to some people that law is a kind of robotic enterprise, that there's a kind of automatic quality to it.
 That it's easy.
 That we just sort of stand there, and, you know, we go ball and strike, and everything is clear cut, and that there's - that there's no judgment in the process.